knewyousir/WFI-session-3/readme.md

 </style>
 ```

-On our server, we can handle this POST request with the post method that Express provides.
-It takes the same arguments as the GET method:
+On our server, we will handle request with the post method that Express provides.
+It takes the same arguments as the GET method.

+`index.js`:

 ```js
 app.post('/entries', (req, res) => {